Miss Delaware's Outstanding Teen

-The Miss Delaware's Teen competition is the pageant that selects the representative for the U.S. state of Delaware in the Miss America's Teen pageant.
+The Miss Delaware's Teen competition is the pageant that selects the representative of Delaware in the Miss America's Teen pageant.

-Brynn String of Felton was crowned Miss Delaware's Outstanding Teen on April 24, 2022 at Milton Theater in Milton, Delaware.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+In January of 2023, the official name of the pageant was changed from Miss Delaware’s Outstanding Teen to Miss Delaware’s Teen, in accordance with the national pageant.

-In January of 2023, the official name of the pageant was changed from Miss Delaware’s Outstanding Teen, to Miss Delaware’s Teen, in accordance with the national pageant.
+Avery Eileen Martinenza of Newark was crowned Miss Delaware's Teen on June 14, 2024, at the Independence School in Newark.
+She will compete for the title of Miss America's Teen 2026, in Orlando, Florida this September.

 Results summary

-The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.
+The year in parentheses indicates year of Miss America's Teen competition the award/placement was garnered.